How Brexit Affects UK Immigration to Ireland

 The UK’s exit from the EU means that it no longer falls under the remit of the EEA.
 The Employment Permits Act has been amended in light of this.
 Now, employers must show that at least 50% of their workforce consists of EEA, UK, or Swiss nationals.

 Another point of concern for UK citizens working in Ireland is the recognition of qualifications.
 Under the EU Directive on Recognition of Professional Qualifications, EEA nationals could have their professional qualifications recognized in another EEA state.
 Now the UK is no longer part of the European Economic Area, the UK and Ireland have made a separate commitment regarding the mutual recognition of qualifications.
 This is dealt with in the Memorandum of Understanding, which states:

 ‘It is acknowledged that the recognition of qualifications, including professional qualifications, is an essential facilitator of the right to work associated with the CTA.
 The Participants [Ireland and the UK] are committed to ensuring that within their respective jurisdictions, comprehensive measures continue to be in place to allow for the recognition of such qualifications, covering all relevant professions, in accordance with their national laws.’

-As long as your professional qualification is recognised in the UK and is maintained according to your regulatory body, it will be recognised in Ireland too.
+As long as your professional qualification is recognized in the UK and is maintained according to your regulatory body, it will be recognized in Ireland too.